PeterEriksson/dugb-3/README.md

 Web app for Call of Duty gamers.
 Design is inspired by Twitter.
 Welcome to the Holy Gibb Bible.
 Your other home from Caldera/Verdansk.
 Post your thoughts, rank your teammates, view satistics + more.

+A hobby project built over a longer period of time, constantly implementing new features as I progress in my coding journey.

 ## Table of contents

 - [Technologies](#technologies)